fstrozzi/bioruby-pipengine/README.md

 gem install bio-pipengine
 ```

-If you don't have Ruby installed we reccomend you use Anaconda Package Manager.
+If you don't have Ruby installed we reccomend you use the Anaconda Package Manager.

 Download the installer from [here](http://conda.pydata.org/miniconda.html) and once installed you can simply type: